 Ontario is also home to some of the largest mortgage brokerages in Canada.
 These brokerages can offer their clients very low-interest rates through volume discounts they receive from mortgage lenders.

 Overall, mortgage rates in Ontario are very competitive.
 A robust ecosystem of banks, credit unions, mortgage brokerages, and mortgage finance companies allows for some of the best mortgage rates and mortgage products in Canada.

 What is the difference between a fixed rate and variable rate mortgage in Ontario?

 Most mortgages in Ontario are fixed-rate loans.
-In Toronto and Ottawa, 63% and 68% of mortgages, respectively, are fixed rate in nature.
-Outside the urban centers in Ontario, the percentage of mortgages that are fixed rate rises to 81%.
+In Toronto and Ottawa, 63% and 68% of mortgages, respectively, are fixed-rate in nature.
+Outside the urban centres in Ontario, the percentage of mortgages that are fixed-rate rises to 81%.

 What's the difference between an open term and closed term mortgage?

 An open term mortgage allows you to make prepayments (extra payments) against your mortgage balance without any limitations and penalties.
 It also allows you to pay off your mortgage entirely at any time during the term.

 Closed term mortgages, on the other hand, only allow prepayments up to a specific limit every year.
 If you exceed these prepayment limits or terminate your mortgage term early, you'll have to pay the penalty charged by your mortgage lender.

 Closed terms come in a variety of term lengths ranging from 6 months up to 10 years and more in some cases.
 They also have lower interest rates than open term mortgages, making closed term mortgages the most common type of mortgage term in Ontario.